 - Making poor judgement when faced with decision making

-- Decrease in self-confidence due to nature of depression and the extreme emotions attached
+- Decrease in self-confidence due to the nature of depression and the extreme emotions attached to it

 - Inability to make decisions because of worry and underlying anxiety